Is My Phone Listening To Me? Yes, and Here’s What To Do About It

 1. Only download verified apps: A verified third-party app has been reviewed to ensure it meets standard security and privacy requirements.

-2. Update your phone’s software: Keeping your phone’s software updated increases your chances that spyware and malware can’t infect your phone.
+2. Update your phone’s software: Keeping your phone’s software updated increases your chances of preventing spyware and malware from infecting your phone.
 Phone makers often issue patches that address security issues with each new software update.

 3. Delete unused apps: Not using that puzzle game app you downloaded a few years ago?
 Delete it.
 It’s best to keep possible sources for malware and monitoring to a minimum.